Daughter telling and older lady about her pregnancy with a pregnancy stick and image

 Article

 Your baby’s growth is in overdrive right about now.
-So many exciting developments on such a tiny little being!
+So many exciting developments in such a tiny little being!

 Guess what?
 Your baby is now starting to develop skin!
 Plus, amazingly all the other organs while still tiny, are already in place.
 Optic nerves are developing and their head is now well formed, though still much larger than the rest of the body.
 The heart and liver are taking up a lot of room now.
 Arms and legs are lengthening, and the little ‘tail' will soon disappear.
 In the next couple of weeks, ‘webbed’ hands and feet will make room for proper, well separated fingers and toes.
 What a busy time!

-At 6 weeks, your baby is around the size of a lentil and is busy forming their skin and a two-chambered heart.
+The foetus at 6 weeks is around the size of a lentil and is busy forming their skin and a two-chambered heart.
 Your baby now has the early forms of their arms and legs.

 Still, don’t push yourself too much right now.
 Being pregnant may not be an illness, but there is still a strain on your body.
 When possible, take an extra break here or there.